Peahead Walker: Early life

 Walker was born on February 17, 1899, in Birmingham, Alabama.

 He was the second of nine children born to Zachary T. and Miriam Walker.
 Walker's birth name was Daniah Clyde Walker.
 He changed his first name to Douglas while in college, but was known for most his life by his colorful nickname, which he acquired by the time he was a teenager.
 Walker briefly attended Birmingham College (later Birmingham Southern) then enrolled at Howard College in Birmingham.
 Though Walker played four seasons of varsity sports at Howard, he did not receive a degree from the college.
 He did complete college work and received a degree from Elon College while he was working there as a coach, graduating with the class of 1931., After leaving Howard and Birmingham, Walker began his professional baseball career.
 In the off-season he taught and coached at high schools in West Point, Ga. and in Roanoke, Ala, from 1922-25.
-Walker also wed his first wife, Carolyne, at about this time.
+Walker also wed his first wife, Carolyn, at about this time.
 They had two children, D.C.
 Jr., and Walter Hill Walker, both born during his high school coaching days.